newtheatre/website/_content/about.md

 ---
 title: About
-permalink: /about/
+permalink: "/about/"
 redirect_from:
+- "/committee"
-- /about-us/
+- "/about-us/"
-- /about-us/committee
+- "/about-us/committee"
 layout: toc
-banner_text: "All about the University of Nottingham's student-run theatre"
+banner_text: All about the University of Nottingham's student-run theatre
-banner_image: "about.jpg"
+banner_image: about.jpg

 ---
 Based on University Park, Nottingham, we are the only student run theatre in England.
 We produce over 30 plays per year, across two venues (an 80-seat Auditorium and 30-seat Studio); send shows to the [National Student Drama Festival](http://nsdf.org.uk) and [Edinburgh Festival Fringe](http://edfringe.com); and even host our own [Student Fringe Festival]({{ site.baseurl }}/stuff/) every June.

 We are part of the [University of Nottingham Students' Union]({{ site.uonsu }}) and have a membership of over 200 students every year, across a variety of courses and disciplines from English to Engineering, undergraduate and postgraduate.
 All of our activities are student-run and student-led, from acting, directing, and set design; to lighting, publicity, and even front of house.